grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	* [ ] Edit descriptions of Cassandra: see B and C's notes
 * stilt city:
 	* [ ] Fix Sturmey:
-		* needs a new name,
+		* needs a new name, maybe Zag something?
 		* less asian,
 		* different distinction for dialog
 * garbage gyre: